Alexandre Dumas: Career

 Dumas's novels were so popular that they were soon translated into English and other languages.
 His writing earned him a great deal of money, but he was frequently insolvent, as he spent lavishly on women and sumptuous living.
 (Scholars have found that he had a total of 40 mistresses.)
 In 1846, he had built a country house outside Paris at Le Port-Marly, the large Château de Monte-Cristo, with an additional building for his writing studio.
 It often was filled with strangers and acquaintances who stayed for lengthy visits and took advantage of his generosity.
 Two years later, faced with financial difficulties, he sold the entire property.

 Dumas wrote in a wide variety of genres and published a total of 100,000 pages in his lifetime.
 He made use of his experience, writing travel books after taking journeys, including those motivated by reasons other than pleasure.
 Dumas travelled to Spain, Italy, Germany, England and French Algeria.
 After King Louis-Philippe was ousted in a revolt, Louis-Napoléon Bonaparte was elected president.
 As Bonaparte disapproved of the author, Dumas fled in 1851 to Brussels, Belgium, which was also an effort to escape his creditors.
-In about 1859, he moved to Russia, where French was the second language of the elite and his writings were enormously popular.
-Dumas spent two years in Russia and visited St. Petersburg, Moscow, Kazan, Astrakhan, Baku, and Tbilisi.
-He published travel books about Russia.
+Dumas travelled to Russia in June 1858 at the invitation to a wedding by Count Grigory Kushelev-Bezborodko in St. Petersburg.
+He then visited Moscow, Tsaritsyne (Volgograd), Kazan, Astrakhan, Baku, Tbilisi and other towns and returned to Marseille, France by steamer from either Poti or Trebizonde in February 1859.
+He published at least two travel books about Russia.